 Price: $175 per person (tour only), $270 with 2nd Class Rail, $314 with 1st Class Rail.

 The Normandy D-Day Tour Itinerary

-After departing your train, you are met by your guide at the rail station; it’s a quick drive to your guided tour at the Caen War Memorial museum.
-Informative exhibits and films set the stage for your afternoon at the main American landing beach sites.
-There is an informative walk and talk at each location and clients do walk right on Omaha Beach.
-(A nice 3 course lunch is included before your afternoon touring).
+After departing your train, you are met by your guide inside the Caen rail station; it’s a quick drive to your guided tour at the Caen War Memorial museum.
+There you will experience informative exhibits and films that will set the stage for your afternoon tour of the main American d'day landing beach sites.
+There is an informative walk and talk at each location and you will walk right along Omaha Beach.
+A nice 3 course lunch is also included before your afternoon touring.

 The landing beach portion of your tour includes a visit to the following important Normandy D-Day sites:

 The D-Day tour includes:

 - Pick-up at the Caen railway station in the morning by a bilingual guide.

 - Guided tour of the WWII area of the Caen Memorial